Brandon Lowe Preview, Player Props: Rays vs. Guardians

 Brandon Lowe At The Plate

-- Lowe has picked up a hit in 53 of 90 games this season, with multiple hits 15 times.
+- Lowe has reached base via a hit in 53 games this season (of 91 played), and had multiple hits in 15 of those games.

-- He has gone deep in 18.9% of his games this season, and 4.7% of his trips to the dish.
+- He has hit a long ball in 18.7% of his games this season, and 4.6% of his chances at the plate.

-- Lowe has driven in a run in 30 games this year (33.3%), including 16 games with more than one RBI (17.8%).
-He has also driven in three or more of his team's runs in six contests.
+- Lowe has driven home a run in 31 games this year (34.1%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.